 - Glacial lakes are examples of ice erosion.
 They occur when a glacier carves its way into a place and then melts over time, filling up the space that it carved out with water.
-One such glacial lake is called Lake Louise, and is located in Alberta, Canada.
+One such glacial lake is called Lake Louise and is located in Alberta, Canada.

 - The Mount Baker-Snoqualmie National Forest in Washington State contains many glacial valleys with their characteristic U-shaped cuts into the surrounding land.
-The national forests are home to more glaciers in the continental United States than anywhere else, and are second only to those glaciers found in Canada.
+The national forests are home to more glaciers in the continental United States than anywhere else and are second only to those glaciers found in Canada.

 - Yosemite Valley, an area in the Sierra Nevada mountains of California, was carved out by ice erosion.
-The valley was home to glaciers for much of a 30 million year period, caused its deep cut into the landscape.
+The valley was home to glaciers for much of a 30 million year period, which caused its deep cut into the landscape.
 Sediment from the ice erosion is visible in the rocks of the valley even today.

 - O'Higgins/San Martin Lake in Argentina was carved out by ice erosion and eventually filled as the glacier melted.
 A portion of the original lake is still visible in Chile.

 - Millions of years ago, the mountains of Tibet were carved out by glaciers.
 Remnants of these glaciers still fill the Tibetan landscape, capping some of their tallest and most magnificent mountains.

 - Speaking of outer space, the topography of the planet Mars is largely due to ice erosion.
-Glaciers are still on Mars, cutting paths through its landscape, and capping some of its most famous mountains.
+Glaciers are still on Mars, cutting paths through its landscape and capping some of its most famous mountains.